-Our client sold his company to a large corporation with a promise of both an up-front payment and future payments.
+- Our client sold his company to a large corporation with a promise of both an up-front payment and future payments.
 The corporation refused to make the future payments.
-The corporation’s lawyers, a Vault 15 law firm, threatened to sue the entrepreneur.
+Instead, the corporation’s lawyers, a Vault 15 law firm, threatened to sue the entrepreneur.
 Our client filed his own lawsuit.
 After a series of rulings in our client’s favor, the case settled with a substantial payment to our client and his shareholders for roughly 80% of the amount sought.

-Our client sold his company to a subsidiary of a major corporation.
+- Our client sold his company to a subsidiary of a major corporation.
 The purchase agreement provided for post-acquisition earnout payments.
-Our client contended the purchaser took steps to artificially reduce the earnout payments, and filed a lawsuit.
+Our client contended that the purchaser took steps to artificially reduce the earnout payments, and filed a lawsuit.
 The corporation was represented by a Vault 50 law firm.
 The case settled on confidential terms.

-We represented a skin cream manufacturer in a trademark proceeding before the Trademark Trial and Appeals Board.
+- We represented a skin cream manufacturer in a trademark proceeding before the Trademark Trial and Appeals Board.
 The adverse party was one of the world’s largest consumer goods company, represented by a Vault 30 law firm.
 That company threatened to cancel our client’s trademark if our client did not allow the company to register a similar mark which would have substantially diluted our client’s mark.
 Ultimately, after contested proceedings, the company unconditionally abandoned its trademark application and allowed our client to keep its mark.

-We represented a professional in a wage and hour claim in Illinois.
+- We represented a professional in a wage and hour claim in Illinois.
 The adverse corporation was represented by a Vault 100 law firm.
 At an evidentiary administrative hearing, we won a ruling that our client was misclassified as an independent contractor.
 Following the ruling, the case settled on confidential terms.

 - We represented a real estate entrepreneur in a real estate investment dispute in Illinois.
 The real estate entrepreneur’s company filed a lawsuit claiming that he had forfeited a substantial investment.
 We filed a counterclaim for fraud and breach of fiduciary duty.
 The case settled on confidential terms.

-We represented a pharmaceutical company in several trademark and business disputes around the country.
+- We represented a pharmaceutical company in several trademark and business disputes around the country.
 All these disputes settled on confidential terms.

-We represented a venture capital company seeking to recover damages in a data loss claim concerning loss of proprietary information.
+- We represented a venture capital company seeking to recover damages in a data loss claim concerning loss of proprietary information.
 The case settled on confidential terms.

-We defended a group of real estate professionals and lawyers in a RICO claim in the Northern District of Illinois.
+- We defended a group of real estate professionals and lawyers in a RICO claim in the Northern District of Illinois.
 The case settled on confidential terms.

-We defended a tenant against a lawsuit filed by landlord claiming penalties and attorneys’ fees.
+- We defended a tenant against a lawsuit filed by landlord claiming penalties and attorneys’ fees.
 After the close of discovery, we obtained summary judgment for the tenant.

-We have represented consumers or employees in a wide range of consumer or class action lawsuits, including actions concerning product mislabeling, biometric privacy, wage and hour violations, breach of warranty, false advertising, and other claims.
+- We have represented consumers or employees in a wide range of consumer or class action lawsuits, including actions concerning product mislabeling, biometric privacy, wage and hour violations, breach of warranty, false advertising, and other claims.
 In most of these cases, the defendant corporation is represented by a large national law firm.